 Installation of drilled-in concrete anchors shall comply with the manufacturer's instructions for working load, depth of embedment, and spacing between anchors and from the edge of the slab.
-Use only wedge style anchors.
+Use only wedge-style anchors.

-Seismic Restraints: Install restraints where recommended in SMACNA "Seismic Restraint Manual."
-Show analysis of supporting structure, anchorages, and restraints in accordance with OSSC Chapter 16 and reference ASCE standard.
-Seismic restraint system components shall be approved by the California Office of Statewide Health Planning and Development (OSHPD).
-Acceptable Manufacturers: Amber/Booth, Mason Industries, Tolco, or approved.
-Contractor shall submit calculations and shop drawings, sealed and signed by a professional engineer, showing seismic restraint design for all equipment, piping and ductwork required to be braced.
+- Seismic Restraints: Install restraints where recommended in SMACNA "Seismic Restraint Manual" and as required by code.
+Show analysis of supporting structure, anchorages, and restraints in accordance with - 3 OSSC Section 16 and reference ASCE standard.
+Seismic restraint system components shall be approved by - 4 the California Office of Statewide Health Planning and Development (OSHPD).
+Acceptable Manufacturers: - 5 Amber/Booth, Mason Industries, Tolco, or approved.
+Contractor shall submit calculations and shop Drawings, - sealed and signed by a Professional Engineer, showing seismic restraint design for all equipment, piping and ductwork required to be braced.
 For remodeled areas seismic importance factor is 1.0.